 - A beginner should also start by trading prominent coins (this helps reduce risk).

-After you master coinbase and have a little Bitcoin or Ethereum, then you are ready for say GDAX and other exchanges like Bittrex, Binance, or Kraken (where you can obtain other top coins like Ripple).
+After you master Coinbase and have a little Bitcoin and/or Ethereum, then you are ready for say Coinbase Pro and other exchanges like Bittrex, Binance, or Kraken (where you can get access to a larger selection of cryptos).

 Here I’m not trying to tell you what service to use or what to invest in, I’m more so pointing out what a good starting point is.
 If you try to jump right into some complex exchanges and buy moonshot coins, you are introducing a lot of complex factors.